 4. The Rise in Smartphone Use

 Most consumers don’t just have a mobile phone—they have smartphones.
 These models are more sophisticated and easier to use.
-As a result, consumers are more likely to be in contact with businesses on their smartphones.
+As a result, consumers are more willing to contact businesses with their smartphones.
 This rise in smartphone use means that contact centers can employ omnichannel solutions, such as texts and chatbots, to improve their outreach to consumers.

 5. Preference for Voice Communication